Monday’s earthquake in North Mississippi continues series of small quakes

 DARLING, Miss.
-(WJTV) – A weak M 2.0 earthquake occurred early Monday morning at 5:27 AM in Quitman County, MS. The epicenter was 17 miles northeast of Clarksdale, near Darling or Marks, and was 6 miles deep.
+(WJTV) – A weak M 2.0 earthquake occurred early Monday morning at 5:27 AM in Quitman County.
+The epicenter was 17 miles northeast of Clarksdale, near Darling or Marks, and was six miles deep.

 This is the second recorded earthquake in December, and the third quake in only the last month.
 So far this year there have been five earthquakes observed, all in the northern third of Mississippi.
 This is the highest number of earthquakes in a single year on record for the state, with five so far.
 1983 previously held the record with four quakes in the state.
 The series of small earthquakes runs along fault lines in what is known as the New Madrid Seismic Zone.